alentodorov/clickremix-byok/README.md

-# ClickRemix BYOK (Bring Your Own Key Version)
+# ClickRemix (BYOK Version)

-An open-source Chrome extension that allows you to restyle and modify any webpage using natural language instructions.
-Uses your own OpenRouter API key to leverage powerful AI models for generating CSS and JavaScript modifications.
+An open-source Chrome extension that lets you restyle or tweak any webpage with natural-language prompts.
+It works with your own OpenRouter API key so you can use any AI model to generate the CSS and JavaScript changes.
+You only pay for the generation step; applying the saved code costs nothing further.
+If you prefer not to use a personal key, you can switch to the hosted version at [ClickRemix](https://clickremix.com/).

 ## Features

-- 🎨 Modify any website with natural language instructions
+- Modify any website with natural language instructions
-- 🔑 Use your own OpenRouter API key (no subscriptions, no limits)
+- Use your own OpenRouter API key (no subscriptions, no limits)
-- 🎯 Target specific elements on the page
+- Target specific elements on the page
-- 💾 Save and manage multiple styles per site
+- Save and manage multiple styles per site
-- 🔄 Refine existing styles with follow-up instructions
+- Refine existing styles with follow-up instructions
-- ✏️ Manually edit generated CSS and JavaScript
+- Manually edit generated CSS and JavaScript
-- 🌙 Built with Alpine.js, Tailwind, Basecoat (for components)

 ## Project Structure